damonsk/metal-and-stars/mod-page-description.md

 ### What's next?
 I'm going to continue working during this early-access period.
-I'm hoping to add 1-2 more planets and 1-2 more complex processes seperate from that.
-In addition, I'm trying to be aggressive on bugs, and handle compatibility as it causes people trouble.
+I'll continue squashing bugs and doing minor balance.
+It's likely that this is all the content you can expect from this mod, at least for a while.

 ### Localization
-If you'd like to do a simple localization in your language, I'm happy to include it When I give my locale file to a translation machine, I can't verify that it was translated correctly (because I don't speak that language) also bear in mind that things will continue to change throughout the mod's beta, and I can't maintain those localizations very effectively.
+If you'd like to do a simple localization in your language, I'm happy to include it When I give my locale file to a translation machine, I can't verify that it was translated correctly (because I don't speak that language)

 ### Contribute